marchete/CGZero/markdowns/welcome.md

 I'd like to thank CG people on chat (Jacek, Robostac, Wontonimo and others) for helping me with general NN knowledge.

 ## Disclaimer
-The bot is able to learn how to play correctly in about 10 generations (around 4 hrs in a Core-i7 without GPU training), but it doesn't have a chance against other NN bots.
-I've restarted the training two times (with different parameters) and it was able to beat bots in 7th-12th ranking in `gen0011`.
-But it never beats "proper" NN bots (top 4), it has a near 0% winrate.
-I don't know what's missing, but it's really far from other NN bots, it's ranked between the best heuristic bots and other NN bots.
-I've tried different approaches (more diversity to initial turns, different hyperparameters), but I can't make it any better (following the pure self-learning premises, there is no CGBenchmark or anything).
+The bot is able to learn how to play correctly in about 10 generations (around 4 hrs in a Core-i7 without GPU training).
+Improved versions of this code was able to reach 5th place with 1hr of training.
-If anyone can improve it I'd like to know how to do it.